Kelsey Outrage: Evidence and case

 Prosecuted by Suffolk District Attorney James H. Tuthill, the case took years to come to trial.
 In October 1875, a Suffolk County jury acquitted Royal Sammis and George Banks of the riot and assault charges.
 The murder charges never went to trial.

 Aftermath

 The story made national news as a sensation and Huntington became called "Tar Town".
 The Brooklyn Eagle said the incident had stained the image of Long Island with a brutality more befitting of the American frontier.
 The town's 2,500 residents divided as "Tars" and "Anti-Tars", either supporting or opposing the mob's actions.
 The incident spawned the popular phrase "as dead as Kelsey's nuts", which persisted over the following decades and into the 21st century.

 A 1873 account of the outrage was largely destroyed by the Sammis and Smith families.
 Sammis descendants remained in Huntington through the late 20th century.
-The barn associated with the tar and feathering incident was torn down in January 2001 after conservators found it beyond repair.
+The historical barn associated with the tar and feathering incident was torn down in January 2001 after conservators found it beyond repair.